 To be fair, everyone who needs CPR requires high-quality CPR.
 There shouldn’t be a thing like low-quality CPR because you are risking somebody’s life if you are not using the right CPR techniques.
 Delivering high-quality CPR means you are performing all the processes correctly.
 It greatly increases the victim’s chances of survival from a life-threatening emergency.

-However, some victims are at higher risk and have a superior need for rapid, effective CPR.
+However, some victims are at higher risk and have a greater need for rapid, effective CPR.
 Let’s look at who these higher-risk CPR victims are and why delivering timely CPR techniques is so crucial for giving them the best chance at life.

 1. Cardiac Arrest Victims